thembamichaelmoyo/Lingwystix/README.md

 # lingwystix

-A real-time, multi-platform, multi-lingual, voice translator, featuring machine learning for realistic voice mimicry.
+A real-time, multi-platform, multi-lingual, language translator and voice synthesizer, featuring machine learning for realistic and natural voice output.